Yankees-Phillies series postponed amid virus worries - WHIZ News

 Boone said some of the team’s equipment was en route to New York before being rerouted.

-The Phillies are set to host Toronto on Friday, a series originally scheduled to be on the road.
+The Phillies are set to host Toronto on Friday, a series originally scheduled to be on the road that had to be switched because the Blue Jays’ temporary home ballpark in Buffalo, New York, isn’t ready yet.
 That series is pending the results of the team’s latest COVID-19 tests.

+Blue Jays reliever Anthony Bass said the team has changed hotels so it won’t be staying where the Marlins did in Philadelphia.
+The Blue Jays were displaced from Toronto because health officials in Canada were worried about frequent travel by players throughout the U.S., one of the countries hardest hit by the pandemic.

+“There’s concerns from everybody, everywhere.
+We’re all trying to be safe,” Toronto manager Charlie Montoyo said.

+Girardi said he had “anxious moments” waiting on his team’s test results.

 “My fear always is, if there’s one person who has it, there’s probably more,” Girardi said.
-“I don’t know if any of us thought there’d be, I think they’re up to 17 cases now, 15 players, devastating for the Marlins.
-There were some anxious moments for me today not knowing the results I’d get for my team.
-I think it’s really smart of baseball to wait one more day just because the incubation period is 2 to 14 days and I know we can’t wait 14 days.
-But I think we have to be really smart about this and after thinking about it, I think that this could happen more than one time with an organization.
+“I think we have to be really smart about this and after thinking about it, I think that this could happen more than one time with an organization.
 If everyone doesn’t play 60 games, I think that’s all right.
 We want to get to the playoffs.
 That’s the important thing.
 If a team plays 57 games, you go by winning percentage to take the playoff teams and you go from there.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports